$125 off any CGM Plan. Use code WINTER125

 Homemade iced coffee

-Our nutritionists are just like you—they also love their iced coffee!
-Here are their go-to healthy coffee orders that you can “swipe and steal.”
+Registered dietitians and nutritionists are just like you—they also love their iced coffee!
+Here are some go-to healthy coffee orders that you can “swipe and steal” from the experts.

 Jillian Caesrine, RD, shares,” during the summer, I like to get espresso over ice!
 To control the quantity of milk, I add it myself.
 Maybe just a splash for flavor!”

 Amanda Donahue, MS, RD, CD has a few iced coffee hacks too.
 She says, ”I like to use whole milk or half-n-half to have some added fat in my drink (can slow glucose responses some) and use stevia and/or sugar-free syrups to mitigate glucose responses vs. the sugary ones when I want a sweet coffee drink!
-My fave flavors: Irish cream or toffee!”
+My fave flavors: Irish cream or toffee!
+Matcha is another great option.
+I love to get mine iced in the summer, but I always check to make sure the matcha isn't already sweetened before adding any additional sweeteners.
+I prefer unsweetened matcha powder and then adding my own sweetener like stevia.
+Mixing with vanilla almond milk or coconut milk is great too!"

 Stephanie Etherington, RDN, CD, CDCES, loves a good cold brew, “Cold Brew FTW [for the win].
 Because of the cold brewing process, there is far less acidity, so the coffee is sweet in and of itself!
 No sugar or milk is needed IMHO [in my humble opinion].
 Otherwise, I love a Breve Americano (which is an americano with half-and-half) with cinnamon!
 You can also snag single-serving collagen packs to add on the go!”